Shield AI MQ-35 V-BAT: United States

 In 2021, the United States Navy gave Shield AI a contract to prototype and develop the V-BAT.
 On 21 December 2022, a V-BAT and a Skyways V2.6B UAV made the first unmanned cargo deliveries to a U.S. Navy ship at sea.
 Each UAV carried a cargo of 22.5 kg for 200 nm (370 km).

 In March 2023, the United States Army picked the V-BAT to compete in its Future Tactical Unmanned Aircraft System (FTUAS) competition, Increment 2 to replace the RQ-7B Shadow.
 Shield AI teamed with Northrop Grumman for the competition.

 In July 2024, the U.S. Coast Guard awarded Shield AI a $198 million contract to provide maritime unmanned aircraft system services with the V-BAT.
 This marked one of the largest contractor-owned, contractor-operated UAV deployments for maritime intelligence, surveillance, and reconnaissance (ISR).

 V-BAT has deployed with Marine expeditionary units.

 In December 2024, Shield and Palantir Technologies announced the deepening of their strategic partnership and deployment of Palantir's Warp Speed for V-BAT manufacturing.

+V-BAT was subsequently included on the Defense Contract Management Agency’s Blue UAS Cleared List for operational use.
+Systems on the list undergo legal, cybersecurity, and supply-chain assessments intended to support military procurement.